List of The Real Housewives of Atlanta episodes

 The Real Housewives of Atlanta is an American reality television series that debuted October 7, 2008, and airs on Bravo.
 It is the third installment of The Real Housewives franchise with a peach serving as a symbol for the series, as the state of Georgia is a renowned peach growing area and one of the well-known streets in Atlanta is known as Peachtree Street.
 The Real Housewives of Atlanta is one of the highest-rated installments of the franchise as well as one of the most-watched series on the Bravo network.
-The series' fourteenth season chronicles six women in Atlanta— Shereé Whitfield, Kandi Burruss, Kenya Moore, Drew Sidora, Marlo Hampton, and Sanya Richards-Ross—as they balance their personal and business lives, along with their social circle.
+The series' sixteenth season chronicles six women in Atlanta— Phaedra Parks, Porsha Williams, Drew Sidora, Kelli Ferrell, Shamea Morton, and Angela Oakley, —as they balance their personal and business lives, along with their social circle.